Mastering the Best Apple Pie

 The Best Apple Pie Filling

 If you like a more traditional apple pie flavor, you can also use allspice, nutmeg, and cloves.
 I highly recommend not overdoing spices in apple pie.
-If you have picked out a good variety of apples that meet your expectations for what the best apple pie should taste like, then let them shine!
+If you have picked out a good variety of apples that meet your expectations for what the best apple pie should taste like, let them shine!

-Preventing the Pie Gap
+Preventing Pie Gap

 One of the dreaded challenges of making apple pie, or any double crust pie, is how to prevent the filling from shrinking so much that there is a large gap between the crust and the filling once baked.

 Most of the challenges with the pie gap occur due to the type of apple used.
-Some of the best apples for pie do shrink quite a bit in the oven, while others tend to hold their shape more.
-One of my very favorite pie apples, McIntosh, shrinks a great deal in the oven, but I don’t want that to be a reason not to use it in my pie!
-Here are some tips for preventing the pie gap.
+Some of the best apples for pie shrink quite a bit in the oven while others tend to hold their shape.
+One of the more common pie apples, McIntosh, shrinks a great deal in the oven but don’t let that stop you from using them in your pie!

 Macerating the Apples

 In all of my apple pie research, I looked to many experts for their knowledge so that I could truly master this skill.
 One of my favorite lessons I learned was from Rose Levy Beranbaum.
 In her apple pie recipe, she instructs you to combine the apples with the sugar so that they will release their juices before they go into the crust.
-This liquid is then cooked down to thicken and added back to the apples before filling the pie.
+This liquid is then cooked down on the stovetop to thicken and added back to the apples before filling the pie.

 The apples shrink as they release their juices so this is a way to jump start that process so they don’t shrink quite as much once they hit the oven.
-I highly recommend this technique!

-Baking Science Fact: Sugar is hygroscopic, meaning it pulls in moisture.
+Baking Science Fact: Sugar is hygroscopic meaning it pulls in moisture.
 When sugar is mixed with fruit, it absorbs the moisture on the outside of the fruit and in return the fruit releases the moisture it is holding inside through the process of osmosis.

 Use a Crust Recipe with Butter